Studying Sternberg’s views on intelligence – A brief overview of the three-fold view of intelligence (or triarchic intelligence)

 Looking at Sternberg’s other descriptors in the areas of “forms” and “functions”, see if you can find any other parallels between his descriptors and aspects of traditional personality typologies.

 Many of the elements above were both expanded and yet simplified in his later work on Successful Intelligence.
-Here Sternberg contends that successful people learn to combine and use aspects form all three components of intelligence – analytical, creative, and practical forms.
-It is not enough to be proficient in just one area – there has to be interplay between all three.
+Here Sternberg contends that successful people learn to combine and use aspects from all three components of intelligence.
+Analytical forms comprise the ability to examine and include the mental steps or components that help one solve problems.
+Creative forms allow one to examine experiences in ways that offer insights and solutions.
+While the practical aspects of intelligence offer the ability to examine and adapt to the contexts and challenges of everyday life.
+In Successful Intelligence, Sternberg contends it is not enough to be proficient in just one area – there has to be interplay between all three forms of intelligence.

 Sternberg spells out his definition of intelligence upfront when he says:

 Successful intelligence is the kind of intelligence used to achieve important goals.
 People who succeed, whether by their own standards or by other people’s, are those who have managed to acquire, develop, and apply a full range of intellectual skills, rather than merely relying on the inert intelligence that schools so value.
 These individuals may or may not succeed on conventional test, but they have something in common that is much more important than high test scores.
 They know their strengths; they know their weaknesses.
 They capitalize on their strengths; they compensate for or correct their weaknesses.”
 (12)